lixiaoyun0239/lixiaoyun0239.github.io/_pages/cv.md

 * Xiaoyun Li and Ping Li.
 One Sketch for All: Non-linear Random Features from Compressed Linear Measurements, AISTATS 2021.
 * Xiangyi Chen, Xiaoyun Li and Ping Li.
 Towards Communication-Efficient Adaptive Gradient Methods, FODS 2020.
 * Tan Yu, Xiaoyun Li and Ping Li.
 Fast and Compact Bilinear Pooling, AAAI 2021.
+* Working papers and pre-prints are too lazy to show up here...

 Service and leadership
 ======